John Rinehart Blue: Early life and education

 John Rinehart Blue was born on October 13, 1905, in Romney, West Virginia, to John David Blue and his wife Mary Buckner Rinehart Blue.
 Blue's father, John David Blue, was a local businessperson, who served as the manager of Romney's Farmers Exchange for 25 years, and was a son of Lieutenant John Monroe Blue, a prominent member of the 11th Virginia Cavalry of the Confederate States Army during the American Civil War.
 Blue's mother, Mary Buckner Rinehart Blue, was a homemaker and a member of local organizations, to include the Romney Women's Club.

-Blue subsequently attended Presbyterian College in Clinton, South Carolina, where he was a member of the Rapier Club and served as a corporal in the school's Reserve Officers' Training Corps.
+Blue attended the local Romney schools, and subsequently attended Presbyterian College in Clinton, South Carolina, where he was a member of the Rapier Club and served as a corporal in the school's Reserve Officers' Training Corps.
 Blue graduated from Presbyterian with a Bachelor of Science degree in 1928.
 He later completed graduate studies at West Virginia University in Morgantown, West Virginia.

 Early career

 Blue became affiliated with the Advanced School for the Deaf of the West Virginia Schools for the Deaf and Blind (WVSDB) in 1933.
 He became principal of the Advanced School for the Deaf and served in this position until June 30, 1952.
 While serving at WVSDB, Blue served as a member of the committee for the Deaf School's Boy Scout Troop No. 66.
-In 1960, Blue unsuccessfully applied for the WVSDB superintendent’s position.
+In 1960, Blue unsuccessfully applied for the WVSDB superintendent's position.

 During World War II, Blue enlisted as a private in the U.S. Army at the age of 37 on November 20, 1942, in Clarksburg, West Virginia.
 Following his enlistment, Blue was inducted into the U.S. Army in Columbus, Ohio.
 He separated from the U.S. Army in May 1946 with the rank of first lieutenant.
 Blue later served as a first lieutenant in Company G, 398th Airborne Infantry Regiment, 100th Airborne Division of the United States Army Reserve.

 In October 1948, Blue purchased the J. W. Jackson Store, a Ben Franklin five and dime variety store, which was housed in the Blue Building owned by his father John David Blue, on Main Street in Romney.
 The Blue Building was later razed for the construction of the Pioneer Restaurant.
 Between 1955 and 1956, Blue relocated the Ben Franklin store to a three-story building on Main Street, which had previously housed Romney's theater.
 Following Blue's death, the Ben Franklin store was owned and operated by his wife, Madeline, until it ceased operation and closed in 1991.